Natasha’s law guidance: 5 key things to consider

 3. Training Your Staff & Raising Allergen Awareness

-Making everyone in your team aware of these changes is paramount.
+Making everyone in your team aware of Natasha’s Law is paramount.
 It’s also vital they understand the importance of cross-contamination controls, of following recipes, and of knowing the key 14 allergens.

 You can opt for training your staff in-house - preparing a document or presentation can be a very effective way to impart knowledge.
 Alternatively, you can choose to train your employees through an external or online course; there are many good ones available.